-A lump on finger or finger joint is usually small (pea sized), hard and painful that protrudes under the skin.
+A lump on the finger or finger joint is usually a small (pea-sized), hard, and sometimes painful soft bump that protrudes under the skin.
 It is a sign of various conditions, but finger joint lump is typically due to ganglion cysts.
-This post presents facts, pictures, causes, signs and symptoms of finger lump.
-Also, it highlights how to get rid of and prevent this condition, diagnosis, treatments and home remedies.
+This post presents facts, pictures, causes, signs and symptoms of lumps on the finger.
+Also, it highlights how to get rid of and prevent this condition, diagnosis, treatments, and home remedies.

 Signs and Symptoms of Lump on Finger or Finger Joints

 In addition, the lump can appear anywhere on your fingers.
-They can develop on base, tips, front and back parts of the fingers.
-Occasionally, a lump can appear near to the fingernail, above the fingernail and on the joints of your fingers.
+They can develop at the base, tips, front, and back parts of the fingers.
+Occasionally, a lump can appear near to the fingernail, above the fingernail, and on the joints of your fingers.

-The common signs and symptoms that are usually characterized by a lump on finger include:
+The common signs and symptoms that are usually characterized by a lump on the finger include:

 - Single or numerous lumps of the finger

 - Hard, bony, or soft lump under the skin of the finger

 - Red, pink, brown, yellow, white, or skin-colored lump on the fingers

 - Painless and not itchy bump on the skin of the finger